Loading lesson…

 The big idea: pick the trigger that matches the soul's job.
 Interval for ambient.
 Cron for calendar.
 Event for reactive.
 Self-paced for adaptive.
 Most production souls compose two.

-What is the core idea behind "Time-Based And Event-Based Heartbeats: Choosing The Trigger"?
+What is the main idea of "Time-Based And Event-Based Heartbeats: Choosing The Trigger"?

-Which best describes the scope of "Time-Based And Event-Based Heartbeats: Choosing The Trigger"?
+Which action would help you apply "Time-Based And Event-Based Heartbeats: Choosing The Trigger" responsibly?